FAQ for Family & Friends

 - Is this just some rebellious phase?
 Won't they grow out of it?
 It seems too young an age to determine a topic such as this.

 - Do you think it's caused by sexual abuse/repressed homosexuality/another psychological issue?
 Should I send them to a psychiatrist?

-- Did I do something wrong as a parent to cause this?
+- Did I do something wrong as a parent/relative/friend to cause this?

 - Does this mean they are incapable of love?

-- I just want what's best for my child.
-What if they turn out unhappy?
-I don't want them to die alone.
+- I just want what's best for my child/relative/friend.
+What if they turn out unhappy or alone?

 - Should we tell the family/neighbours/teachers/etc.?
 What will other people think?

-- How can my child have an opinion on this if he/she has never tried it?
+- How can my child/relative/friend have an opinion on this if they have never tried having sex?

-- Does this mean my child will hate or look down upon people who have sex?
+- Does this mean my child/relative/friend will hate or look down upon people who have sex?

 - Sex is a natural part of existence.
-What is my child ashamed or afraid of?
+What is my child/relative/friend ashamed or afraid of?

-- How can I help my child any further?
+- How can I help my child/relative/friend any further?

 Asexuality is a sexual orientation defined by a lack of sexual attraction or intrinsic desire for partnered sex.
 While other sexual orientations are defined around the gendered direction of attraction (e.g. heterosexual = sexually attracted to the opposite gender), asexual people simply don’t experience the “sexual” part.
 Another way of wording it is as being sexually attracted to no gender.
 Like how heterosexuality (attraction to opposite gender) and homosexuality (attraction to same gender) are inverses of each other, asexuality (attraction to no gender) can be seen as the opposite of bi/pansexuality (attraction to multiple/all genders).

 Asexual people may want to open up to others about their orientation just as anyone else would.
 They may want you to understand them better.
 They may want to express their true selves.
 They may want to assure you that their lack of sexuality is intrinsic to who they are and not a problem or failing.